EWB-TAMU is a student chapter of the national non-profit organization EWB-USA.

 In 2006, a student started the chapter when he went to Uganda.
 Unfortunately, we have little information as to what he did.

 In the 2007-2008 school year, Felipe Randon partnered with the University of Texas EWB chapter (now the Greater Austin Chapter) to drill a well in Mexico.

 In 2008-2009, Jonathan Sterling and Zwememan created the Acuna International team to build a library in Acuña, Mexico.
 Local projects started when a shed for the Still Creek Ranch was built.

 In 2009, our team went to Costa Rica and began our 6 year project which we completed in 2016.
 Overall our chapter implemented a computer center with a wastewater system (bathrooms!), 950 meters of pipeline, and several water storage tanks.
 To learn more about the project, click here.

 Since then, we have grown to about 90 members and are growing fast!
-We are currently in the process of opening two new projects in the fall of 2016 so keep checking back for more!
+We are currently in the process of opening a new project in Peru so keep checking back for more!